 - i.
 Quarterly indexation for KIBOR - ii.
 Annual adjustment of Foreign Cost of Borrowing along with currency depreciation - iii.
 Annual adjustment in loan proportion (Foreign ECA, Foreign DFI and local loan) - iv.
-Provision for separate allowance for transaction cost, premium and tax related to foreign loans as period cost based on actual payments. - 23.6.
-KE has also requested for the following to be allowed in the instant Petition, - i.
+Provision for separate allowance for transaction cost, premium and tax related to foreign loans as period cost based on actual payments. - 15.6.
+KE has also requested for the following to be allowed in the instant petition, - i.
 Premium based on actual for ECA backed loans - ii.
 Tax payments on premium and interest / markup - iii.
 Financing fees / transaction cost inclusive of taxes - iv.
-Hedging cost based on the formula (KIBOR SOFR + CAS + Hedging Spread. - 23.7.
-KE has submitted that foreign borrowing involves payment of a Premium in the case of ECA backed loans, and incidence of tax on payments in case of both ECA backed and Foreign DFI loans.
-Therefore, KE has requested the same to be applied on foreign loans.
-Furthermore, tax payments on premium and interest/markup which are allowed as separate costs for other projects, shall also be allowed to KE as separate cost, based on documentary evidence. - 23.8.
+Hedging cost based on the formula (KIBOR SOFR + CAS+ Hedging Spread). - 15.7.
+KE has submitted that the foreign borrowing involves payment of premium in case of ECA backed loans and incidence of tax on payments in case of both ECA backed and Foreign DFI loans hence the same has been requested on foreign loans.
+Further, tax payments on premium and interest/markup which are allowed to other projects as a separate cost, shall also be allowed to KE as separate cost, based on documentary evidence. - 15.8.
 KE has also submitted that as per the State Bank of Pakistan, hedging will not be allowed in future which was also communicated to the Authority vide letter dated 17.07.2023.
 Accordingly, KE has not included hedging cost in the pricing of new and unhedged loans and instead foreign currency revaluation on principal for all unhedged foreign loans is being requested.
-Moreover, for hedged loans, hedging cost has been requested consistent with the mechanism followed in MYT 2017-23.
+Moreover, for hedged loans, hedging cost has been requested consistent with the mechanism followed in MYT 2017-23. - 15.9.
+KE also submitted that pricing of loans has been provided based on the prevalent economic outlook, however, in case actual pricing of loans turns out to be higher or lower than above, Authority is requested for adjustment in the requested pricing in order to recover prudent cost. - 15.10.KE also mentioned that SOFR has already superseded LIBOR as a new interest rate benchmark from June 2023 i.e. start of MYT 2024-30, consequently, instead of LIBOR, SOFR along with Credit Adjustment Spread (CAS) has been used as reference for computation of tariff.
+The CAS for 6-month tenor is 42.826 bps, for 3-month 26.161 bps and for 1-month tenor 11.448 bps and has been determined through historical median difference between USD, LIBOR and SOFR over a five-year period, which has been adopted in the international market. - 15.11.KE further submitted that it arranges financing facilities from various local and international financial institutions including DFIs and financing is arranged under various structures including ECA cover based financing, guarantee-backed financing, project finance structure etc. KE incurs various fees/costs in relation to arrangement of these financing facilities for funding of capex ("Transaction Costs").
+Based on various transaction structures, the specific Transaction Costs for a facility include several of following cost heads: